11 Beam Deflection

 \[ \frac{1}{\rho}=\frac{\frac{\partial^{2} y}{\partial x^{2}}}{\left[1+\left(\frac{\partial y}{\partial x}\right)^{2}\right]^{\frac{3}{2}}} \]

-This equation describes the exact deflection \((y)\) at any distance \((x)\) along the beam.
+This equation describes the exact deflection \((y)\) at any distance \((x)\) along the beam for elastic deformations.
 In most engineering applications the deflection \((y)\) is very small.
-We can simplify this equation significantly by assuming that our deflection \((y)\) will be small and thus that \(\frac{d y}{d x}\) is very small and \(\left(\frac{d y}{d x}\right)^{2}\) is negligible.
+We can simplify this equation significantly by assuming that the deflection \((y)\) will be small and thus that \(\frac{d y}{d x}\) is very small and \(\left(\frac{d y}{d x}\right)^{2}\) is negligible.
 This simplifies the equation to

 \[ \frac{1}{\rho}=\frac{\frac{\partial^{2} y}{\partial x^{2}}}{[1+0]^{\frac{3}{2}}}=\frac{\partial^{2} y}{\partial x^{2}} \]